-4. Research competitors
+4. Research your dental industry competitors

 It’s often said that imitation is the best form of flattery.
 This holds true in digital marketing.

 Look at what your competitors are doing.
-Examine what kinds of content they’re creating, what they’re using their social media for, how they’re interacting with patients, and so on.
+Examine what kinds of engaging content they’re creating, what they’re using their social media for, how they’re interacting with patients, and so on.
 Although you don’t want to steal their plans, you can adapt many of their tactics for your own practice and brand.

-5. Develop a plan and set expectations
+5. Develop a marketing plan and set expectations

 Defining these goals before you start a campaign will ensure you have the right tasks in place and don’t waste any time or funds.